rikulo/rikulo-docs/stream/Request_and_Response/MVC_Design_Pattern.md

 The view provides the visual representation shown at the client.
 It is also [a request handler](Request_Handling.md).
 It usually has additional named argument(s) to carry the data model prepared by the controller.

-For easy implementation, the view is usually implemented with the template engine called [RSP](../RSP/Fundamentals/RSP_Overview.md).
+For easy implementation, the view is usually implemented with the template engine called [RSP (Rikulo Stream Page)](../RSP/Fundamentals/RSP_Overview.md).
 For example,

     [:page args="User user"]
     <html>